dzbeck/attack_to_cve/updated-methodology.md

 ## Examples - Using All Three Approaches

 *XXX would it be useful to have a few examples that use one or more approaches?
-There is one example in the "Affected Object Type" section, but more might be helpful. e.g., using only objectives and searches, using all three approaches, etc. XXX*
+There is one example in the "Affected Object Types" section, but more might be helpful. e.g., using only objectives and searches, using all three approaches, etc. XXX*

 ## References